 Go to the “Layers” tab and make the following changes:

 - Enable “Contour 1.000 m”

-- Choose “No Base Map” in “Layer Switcher” button
+- Choose “No Base Map” in the “Layer Switcher” button

-Zoom in Strayos main contour-view to match with the data in the CAD-software.
-Green contours in CAD-software corresponds to contours in main view of Strayos platform.
-Changes in terrain areas between two datasets highlighted by red circles.
+Zoom in Strayos main contour view to match with the data in the CAD software.
+Green contours in CAD software correspond to contours in the main view of the Strayos platform.
+Changes in terrain areas between two datasets are highlighted by red circles.

 Create CutFill analysis with the same projects as we did with steps above and look at results in Strayos.

-But we can avoid manual contour analyzing in CAD and obtain CUT and FILL volumes just by importing them to CAD-software.
+But we can avoid manual contour analysis in CAD and obtain CUT and FILL volumes just by importing them to CAD software.

-Lets return to CAD, and import “cut_fill.dxf” from folder with results to model with existing contours.
+Let's return to CAD, and import “cut_fill.dxf” from the folder with results to model with existing contours.

-- Terrain contours from 28Jan2020 in corresponded layer with Green color
+- Terrain contours from 28Jan2020 in corresponding layer with Green color

-- Terrain contours from 04Feb2020 in corresponded layer with Dark Blue color
+- Terrain contours from 04Feb2020 in corresponding layer with a Dark Blue color

-- Contours of CUT-volumes in new created layer “CUT_LAYER” with Red Color
+- Contours of CUT-volumes in newly created layer “CUT_LAYER” with Red Color

-- Contours of FILL-volumes in new created layer “FILL_LAYER” with Blue Color
+- Contours of FILL-volumes in newly created layer “FILL_LAYER” with Blue Color